 And, Sony isn’t alone.
 There are many businesses who have used automation to skyrocket growth.
-Monin, gourmet flavored syrups brand, used email automation to segment their customers between B2C and B2B.
+Monin, gourmet flavored syrups brand, used email automation to segment their customers between B2C and B2B as they require different marketing campaigns.
 It worked.
 Monin’s Mother’s Day’s automated email campaign drove nearly 40% of email revenue in one month.
 That’s a 20% increase from the previous year.

 Peloton sends out welcome emails immediately after a customer purchases one of their stationary bikes or downloads the app.

 Brad Olson, Peloton’s SVP of Member Experience, talks to true ventures about how they cultivate emotional loyalty with their onboarding emails.

 Not surprisingly, the open rate for Peloton onboarding emails is highest at the beginning of our welcome series.
 To capitalize on this initial surge of interest, we changed our first two emails to encourage those behaviors most correlated with long-term engagement and retention (i.e., joining our Facebook community and installing the Peloton iOS app). – Brad Olson